rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 </figure>

 Next, the parser will handle the line `"instructions": [`.
-For this, a new stack entry is pushed with a defined predicate value, as can be seen in [Listing 4](#jsonld-recipe-mojito-stack-2).
+For this, a new stack entry is pushed with a defined **predicate** value, as can be seen in [Listing 4](#jsonld-recipe-mojito-stack-2).
-At this point, we don't have enough information to create a new triple, so we don't emit anything here.
+At this point, not enough information is available to create a new triple, so nothing is emitted here.

 <br class="clear" />